threefoldfoundation/info_threefold/src/technology/consensus3_mechanism/threefold_wallets.md

 Learn more about the Threefold Connect App [here](threefold_connect).

-## Alternative XLM Wallets
+## Alternative Stellar Wallets

-Any wallet that can hold XLM based tokens can also hold TFT.
+Any wallet that can hold Stellar based tokens can also hold TFT.
 Here's a few options for you to consider:

 ### Solar Wallet